estherspiteri/VUSVista/README.md

 This project is a web application built with Flask (backend), PostgreSQL (database), and React (frontend).
 The system is containerized and orchestrated using Docker Compose for ease of deployment and development.

 ---
+#### NOTE: If you would like to run the components seperately, i.e. not via docker compose, kindly read the file `README_DEV.md`

 ## Features